dralgorhythm/copilot-personas/personas/prompt-engineering/templates/persona-template.md

 - **Accuracy Validation**: Do outputs meet professional standards for the domain?
 - **Efficiency Measurement**: Is the thinking budget allocation appropriate for complexity levels?
 - **Completeness Check**: Are all critical domain aspects covered comprehensively?
-- **Safety Verification**: Are ethical guidelines and safety measures adequately integrated?
 </optimization_validation>

 </customization_framework>